Simon-Brandt/ShellArgparser/docs/src.md

 At the same time, we need an arguments definition file, herein aptly called `arguments.csv`.
 Its structure is identical to the arguments definition we previously used, allowing you to easily move a definition between your script and the separate file.

 Again, you need to add the header to explain the fields.
 Then, you can set your text editor to interpret the data as CSV file, possibly syntax-highlighting the columns with the given header or aligning the columns (as done by the [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv "Visual Studio Code &rightarrow; Marketplace &rightarrow; Rainbow CSV Extension") extension in [Visual Studio Code](https://code.visualstudio.com/ "Visual Studio Code")).
-Since the argparser strips leading and trailing whitespace off the fields, you can save the file with this alignment:
+Since the Argparser strips leading and trailing whitespace off the fields, you can save the file with this alignment:

 <!-- <include command="cat ../resources/arguments.csv" lang="console"> -->
 ```console